grabinskij/clothing-store/README.md

 ## 🔥 How to Run Locally

-To view the portfolio on your local machine:
+To view the project on your local machine:

 1. **Clone this repository**:
    ```bash